keatmin/golang-learning/gowtests/README.md

 ```
 5. Make errors a `const`, and implements own `Err` type with `Error()` interface. [ This is why ](https://dave.cheney.net/2016/04/07/constant-errors)
 6. `delete` built-in function takes two args, map, and a key.

+## Dependency Injection
+1. Both bytes.Buffer and os.Stdout implements io.Writer
+2. Understanding general purposes interface can software reusable in a number of contexts